High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

 It is noteworthy that the interaction strength $g$ can be extracted from the offset of the average value of the P-pointer, and the expression is:

-The weak measurement approximately satisfies $gp_0/2 \ll \rho \ll 1$. \\ After the weak interaction and the post-selection, the average horizontal displacement $\Delta p$ of the photon momentum P-pointer in the collapsed measurement state, and the vertical displacement $\Delta l$ of the total light intensity I-pointer can be observed.
-Wide incident spectra enhance $\Delta P$ dominance, whereas narrowed spectra intensify $\Delta I$ shifts; while when the incident spectrum narrows gradually, the displacement effect of the I-pointer becomes more pronounced.
-Specifically, when single-mode coherent light is incident, the weak interaction is entirely converted into a vertical light intensity displacement, resulting in negligible horizontal displacement of the meter state.
-Notably, high-precision measurement across varying spectral incident states cannot be achieved using a single pointer. \\ Given that the light intensity I-pointer represents intensity quantity, the initial light intensity without post-selection is denoted by $I_{init}$.
-After implementing weak interaction and post-selection $\ket{\psi_f}$, the light intensity received by the detector evolves to $I_s = I_{\text{init}} P_s$.
+The weak measurement approximately satisfies $gp_0/2 \ll \rho \ll 1$ within the entire linear range of the experiment.
+Given that the light intensity I-pointer represents intensity quantity, the initial light intensity without post-selection is denoted by $I_{g=0}$.
+After implementing weak interaction and post-selection $|\psi_{f}\rangle$, the light intensity received by the detector evolves to $I= I_{\text{g=0}} P$.
 The shift of I-pointer is: